 Mr. Lamb has been active in the energy efficiency financing since 2002.
 Mr. Lamb lead a team of professionals in developing a statewide aggregation model for energy efficiency and renewable energy programs and completed the first capital markets financing for the pool using an innovative credit enhancement through a state revolving fund program.

 Prior to founding Lamont, Mr. Lamb was a Principal of the firm of L.F.
 Rothschild & Company, responsible for all infrastructure financings.
 In that role, he served as senior banker and senior managing underwriter on approximately $1.5 billion in tax-exempt financings, most of which were for wastewater treatment and transportation projects.
 Earlier in his career, Mr. Lamb worked for NYS government, first at Department of Transportation and then in the Executive Chamber as the Transportation Program Associate in the early 1980’s.

-Mr. Lamb is licensed as Series 65 Uniform Investment Adviser, Series 50 Municipal Advisor Representative, and has served on the Board of Directors of the Municipal Securities Rulemaking Board.
+Mr. Lamb is licensed as a Series 50 Municipal Advisor Representative and Series 54 Municipal Advisor Principal and served on the Board of Directors of the Municipal Securities Rulemaking Board from 2010 - 2013.
 Mr. Lamb holds a BA and a MA from the State University of New York-Albany.